-Thence leaving said right of way line, S $00^{\circ}11'27''$ W, a distance of 694.65 feet to the point of beginning, containing 2.7055 acres (117,853 square feet) more or less.
+Thence leaving said right of way line, S 00°11'27" W, a distance of 694.65 feet to the point of beginning, containing 2.7055 acres (117,853 square feet) more or less.

-- 2. The requested site development plan for building permit is accompanied by a site development plan for subdivision request-Project #I 009543, 12EPC-40082 and a zone map amendment-Project #1009543, 12EPC-40084.
-If the EPC were to approve the zone change request, that approval would be contingent on the approval of this request and the approval of the site development plan for subdivision as the site plan controls the zoning on all SU-1 zoned sites. - 3.
-The Albuquerque/Bernalillo County Comprehensive Plan, the West Side Strategic Plan, the Northwest Mesa Escarpment Plan and the City of Albuquerque Comprehensive Zoning Code are incorporated herein by reference and made part of the record for all purposes. - 4.
+2. The requested site development plan for building permit is accompanied by a site development plan for subdivision request-Project #I 009543, 12EPC-40082 and a zone map amendment-Project #1009543, 12EPC-40084.
+If the EPC were to approve the zone change request, an additional condition for approval would be that the zone map amendment would be contingent on the approval of this request and the approval of the site development plan for subdivision as the site plan controls the zoning on all SU-1 zoned sites.

+- 3. The Albuquerque/Bernalillo County Comprehensive Plan, the West Side Strategic Plan, the Northwest Mesa Escarpment Plan and the City of Albuquerque Comprehensive Zoning Code are incorporated herein by reference and made part of the record for all purposes. - 4.
 The subject site is in the Developing Urban Area of the Comprehensive Plan and is governed by the Unser Boulevard Design Overlay Zone. - 5.
 The request is in significant conflict with adopted elements of the Comprehensive Plan or other city master plans including the following: